Skip to main content

 1. Adding a Part

-Click Add Part in the upper right hand corner, to create a new part with all required specifications including general information.
+From the Parts page, Click Add Part in the upper right hand corner, to create a new part with all required specifications including general information.

 2. Item Origin